-Recreation facilities are adequate to serve the area's needs.
 The greater Sandy Spring area is served by several recreation facilities.
 Some are located nearby but outside the Plan area.
-These include the Ross Boddy Community Recreation Center, Olney Manor Recreation Park and Swim Center, Ednor Local Park and Manor Oak Park.
-The Ross Boddy Community Recreation Center is located off Brooke Road.
+These include: the Ross Boddy Community Recreation Center, the Olney Manor Recreation Park and Swim Center, Ednor Local Park and Manor Oak Park.
+Ross Boddy Neighborhood Recreation Center is located off Brooke Road.
 This facility also serves the Ashton, Brookeville and Olney areas.
-The facility offers a variety of activities, classes and programs for people
+The facility offers a variety of activities, classes, and programs for people of all ages, with many activities designed especially for youth and families.
+Outdoor facilities include a baseball field, two sand volleyball courts, a tennis